On October 21, 2019, the Georgia Supreme Court issued an important decision that protects the rights of injured people in Georgia.

 If you have been injured in a slip and fall accident or were the victim of negligent security on the premises of your apartment or condo complex, you generally have two years from the date of injury to file a lawsuit against your landlord.
 There are specific instances in which the statute of limitation may be paused or even shortened for a period of time.

-It’s important to consult with a personal injury attorney with experience in premises liability claims and litigation to understand and be informed of your rights as you prepare to pursue a claim.
+It’s important to consult with a Decatur Slip & Fall Attorney with experience in premises liability claims and litigation to understand and be informed of your rights as you prepare to pursue a claim.